island-lang/island-lang.github.io/README.md

 ## Design philosophy

 * **Programming should be made accessible to every person who wishes to learn it**.
 A language designer's role is to try to make the language as friendly and approachable as possible.
-This doesn't mean that abstractions like generics, higher order methods, or other advanced features should be avoided.
+This doesn't mean that powerful abstractions like generics, higher order methods, or other advanced features should be avoided.
 Instead, try to make the core of the language beginner-friendly, and more advanced features as transparent and unobtrusive as possible, such that users could gradually become familiar with more and more of them as they develop their skills.
 * **A programming language doesn't have to look like math or logic formulas**.
 The vast majority of real-world programming tasks have weak, if any, resemblance to abstract mathematics.
 Most programmers would benefit more from comprehensive, domain-specific language features that simplify common tasks, than minimalistic, math-like syntax that is possibly "mathematically beautiful" but either very difficult to understand or becomes unusably complicated even when confronted with routine real-world problems.
 * Many **common programming traps can be prevented right at the design stage**, either by stricter syntax and semantics, or better tooling and documentation.
 It is a part of the designer's responsibility to ensure that their language doesn't invite trivial mistakes that frustrate programmers and waste their time.
 * Many **mundane programming tasks can already be made partially, or fully automated**, or for the very least, drastically simplified.
 Machine-learning based tools like [GitHub Copilot](https://copilot.github.com/) are extremely powerful.
 However, a significant portion of their contribution is to introduce boilerplate or cut-and-paste code that might be better avoided or replaced with unambiguous, universal semantic references that would enable safe and convenient code reuse, of the kind proposed on the [chapter discussing knowledge-driven programming](#universal-identifiers).